1908 Race Riot Site

 In February 1909 in response to the riot, civil rights leaders formed the National Negro Committee in New York City, which would become the NAACP (National Association for the Advancement of Colored People).
 The NAACP is the oldest civil rights organization in the world.

 A major archaeological project was conducted at the Race Riot Site between 2014 and 2019 by Fever River Research, an outstanding cultural resource management firm.
 They have recovered vivid material testimony of the race riot, significantly amplifying written documentation.
 The processing of collections is currently ongoing.
 The excavations revealed the foundations of five of the dozens of homes that were burned and destroyed during the riot.
 Other evidence of African American life such as clothes and books from burned trunks and dressers also was recovered.
 These are currently undergoing preservation.
-Read Floyd Mansberger and Christopher Stratton’s summary article, published in 2024: https://uofi.box.com/s/r1lxyc8obyoaflgz6xgkf7ieqjeqslt6 (above) Week 1: clearing the surface of Excavation Locus 1 at the Race Riot Site
+Read the 2024 summary article by archaeologists Floyd Mansberger and Christopher Stratton: CLICK HERE (above) Week 1: clearing the surface of Excavation Locus 1 at the Race Riot Site

 (below): excavation well under way at the site